Updated August 2021

 Despite not booking those hard-to-get reservations, we managed to eat pretty well and find plenty of options that pleased child and parents.

-The Best Things To Eat in Philadelphia With Kids
+The Best Foods To Eat in Philadelphia With Kids

 We headed to Reading Terminal on a Thursday well after lunch hour and it was packed, with long lines for the well-known cheese steak and hoagie stands.